VoxelForge/VoxelForge/API.md

 ### Mobs
 * Mobs: `ENTITIES/mcl_mobs`

-Mineclonia uses its own mobs framework, called “Mobs Redo: Mineclonia Edition” or “MRM” for short.
-This is a fork of Mobs Redo [`mobs`] by TenPlus1.
+Mineclonia uses its own mobs framework, called “mcl_mobs”.
+This is a fork of [mobs redo](https://codeberg.org/tenplus1/mobs_redo) by TenPlus1.

 You can add your own mobs, spawn eggs and spawning rules with this mod.
 API documnetation is included in `ENTITIES/mcl_mobs/api.txt`.